end2endzone/libArgvCodec/Rules.Linux.md

 | "sum = &bsol;$20" | sum = $20 |         |         |

 6. Empty arguments:
-   1. Empty arguments must be specified with `""` and must be surrounded by argument delimiters or located at the start/or end of the command line.
+   1. Empty arguments must be specified with `""` and must be surrounded by argument delimiters or located at the start or the end of the command line.
    2. Empty arguments can also be specified with `''`.

 | Command Line | argv[1] | argv[2] | argv[3] |